thiras/yw-stake-pool/docs/DEPLOYMENT.md

 ```

 **What This Does:**
-- Creates the `ProgramAuthority` PDA account
+- Creates the global `ProgramAuthority` PDA account (one per program deployment)
-- Sets your keypair as the main authority
+- Sets your keypair as the main authority (controls entire system)
+- Initializes the authorized_creators list (empty initially)
-- Authorizes the main authority to create pools
+- Main authority can immediately create pools or delegate to others

 **Expected Output:**
 ```